alexgcode/sunny-side-landing-page/README.md

 This challenge is completely free.
 Please share it with anyone who will find it useful for practice.

 **Have fun building!** 🚀

+## Objectives for this page
+- Use BEM methodolgy for css
+- Use Normalize
+- Use Semantic html
+- Use basic css architecture
+- Use of defer attribute for load js

+##what I learned
+- add specialcharacters with entity name